10 Best Dog Christmas Gifts

 Most dogs, however, are a little bit of both, so why not get both balls?

 Strong and durable, the balls hold up for the toughest chewers.
-They may be a little bit too big for tiny tots, but for medium and large dogs, these are perfectly sized.
+They may be a little bit too big for tiny tots, but for medium and large dogs, the size is perfect.

-As if these toys couldn’t get any cooler, we were delighted to find out they were made in the United States and 100% recyclable.
+As if these toys couldn’t get any cooler, we were delighted to find out they are made in the United States and 100% recyclable.

 What do you think?
 Will you be adding any of these to your Christmas shopping list?